Making Tax Digital for Income Tax for self-employed people working in education

 Understanding Making Tax Digital for Income Tax

 MTD IT replaces the traditional annual Self-Assessment return for those in scope.
-Instead of reporting once a year, you’ll be required to:
+Instead of reporting once a year, you are required to:

 - keep digital records of your income and expenses